USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots: Method

-\textbf{Multimodal Fusion of Multi-Source Sensor Data.} Unlike terrestrial robots, underwater robots operate predominantly in a floating state and must coordinate movement with manipulator actions.
-They also frequently change depth, in contrast to most ground robots that are limited to horizontal movement.
-In addition, underwater visual perception is strongly affected by environmental disturbances such as turbidity, lighting variations, and water currents.
-To address these challenges, we incorporate underwater-specific sensors into the state space, including pressure sensor, IMU, and DVL, enabling the model to develop accurate proprioception and localization.
-Furthermore, binocular camera images from the robot are also provided as input to enhance visual perception capabilities.
-The action space of underwater robots also differs from that of terrestrial robots.
+Unlike terrestrial robots, underwater robots operate predominantly in a floating state and must coordinate locomotion with manipulator actions.
+They also frequently execute depth changes, in contrast to most ground robots limited to horizontal planes.
+To address these challenges, we incorporate underwater-specific sensors into the state space for accurate localization, including depth sensor, IMU, and DVL.
+Furthermore, dual-view camera images are provided as input to enhance visual coverage.
+The action space of underwater robots also differs significantly from terrestrial counterparts.
 Beyond manipulator control, locomotion is primarily achieved through multiple thrusters, whose control signals occupy a distinct force space.
-We normalize thruster PWM signals and combine them with manipulator joint angles to construct the action space, while including both in the state space to improve the model's understanding of current robot actions.
+We normalize the thruster PWM signals and concatenate them with the manipulator joint angles to construct a unified action space.
+Both thruster commands and joint states are included in the state space to improve the model's temporal understanding of the robot's current physical configuration.